trixi-framework/libtrixi/docs/src/developers.md

    (e.g., if you did not skip a version number), the new version will become active after about 15 minutes.
 See the full set of rules [here](https://github.com/JuliaRegistries/Registrator.jl/).
-4. The Julia Registrator app is chatty and will let you know if your registration request meets all criteria for an auto-merge.
+4. The Julia Registrator app is chatty and will let you know in the PR if your registration request meets all criteria for an auto-merge.
 Once this is the case, bump the version in [`LibTrixi.jl/Project.toml`](https://github.com/trixi-framework/libtrixi/blob/main/LibTrixi.jl/Project.toml) again and set it to the next development version.
 We do this to prevent confusion about whether the current state of the repository is identical to the latest release or not.